 Office: TC 428

-Adam Roy is a current PhD student in Music Theory.
+Adam Roy is a current PhD candidate in Music Theory.
 He holds a Bachelor of Music Degree with Honors and Distinction from Queen’s University, and a Master’s of Arts in Music Theory from the University of Ottawa.
 His 2015 Master’s thesis, “Music in Motion: A Metaphoric Mapping of Forces in Piano Concertos by Mozart and Schumann,” examines the role of energetics in conceptualizing and describing musical processes.
 He is currently interested in two main areas: modelling musical transformations and voice leading in Arnold Schoenberg’s works and the music of contemporary choral composer Karl Jenkins.

 Adam is also passionate about studying 20th-century Canadian music, with a particular emphasis on Barbara Pentland, Jean Coulthard, and Murray Schafer.
 He further enjoys studying music theory pedagogy, visual music, Schenkerian Analysis, and LGBTQ+ studies.
 He has presented his work at graduate and national conferences.